 In 1560, he moved to the plateau of Omala where he renovated the existing chapel and founded a convent which he named “New Jerusalem”.
-Nowadays the convent is more well-known as the convent of Agios Gerasimos and is the most sacred place on Kefalonia.
+Nowadays the convent is more well-known as the convent of Agios Gerasimos and is the most sacred place in Kefalonia.
 The journey from Argostoli to the convent is 11 km.
-To reach it you pass by the village of Rosata where you can have a stop and enjoy the view of Lixouri and Argostoli.
+To reach it, you pass by the village of Rosata where you can take a break and enjoy the view of Lixouri and Argostoli.
 Then, you drive through the Robola zone and the villages of Fragata and Valsamata as well.
 After the plain of the 40 wells, you arrive at the convent.

 The convent is built in a stunning location surrounded by vineyards.
 The new church was built after the earthquake of 1953.
 Inside the church the saint’s relics are kept in a silver relic case.
-He died on 15 August 1579, but his nameday is celebrated on 16th August.
-It is also celebrated on 20th October because when his tomb was opened on October 1851 his remains were intact.
-He was buried again and the tomb was re-opened on 20th August 1852, but his relic was still the same.
+He died on 15 August 1579, but his nameday is celebrated on August 16th.
+It is also celebrated on October 20th because, when his tomb was opened on October 1851, his remains were intact.
+He was buried again and the tomb was re-opened on 20th August 1852, but his remains were still the same.

 Inside the old church, there is the entrance of the saint’s hermitage.
-It can be accessed through a medium-size hole, but surprisingly enough everyone can go through despite their size.
-It is also worth saying that even though visitors might need to kneel while in the hermitage, they allegedly don’t get dirty from the muddy floor.
+It can be accessed through a medium-size hole, but surprisingly enough everyone can pass through it despite their size.
+It is also worth saying that even though visitors might need to kneel while in the hermitage, allegedly they don’t get dirty from the muddy floor.